nikhilgurjar/interview_preparation/spark_questions.md

 ![image](https://github.com/user-attachments/assets/1d4d36ed-db01-4552-8d8d-4bc19e680772)
 need video

+Q -> bucketing vs partioning
+Q -> what is liquid clustering

 Q -> How would you design a data pipeline to process 1 TB of data daily in real-time?
 Q ->